 Pursuant to the aforementioned Article 122 of the CPR, Member States are required to correct and recover amounts unduly paid.
 Member States have two choices (in this respect there are no changes in the fundamental approach compared to the 2007-2013 period):

-1) Withdrawal: withdrawing the irregular expenditure certified in previous accounts submitted to the Commission from the programme immediately when it has been detected, by deducting it from the next interim payment application, thereby releasing EU funding for commitment to other operations, or
+1) Withdrawal: withdrawing the irregular expenditure from the programme immediately when it has been detected, by deducting it from the next interim payment application, thereby releasing EU funding for commitment to other operations, or

-2) Recovery: leaving the expenditure, certified in previous accounts, for the time being in the programme, pending the outcome of proceedings to recover the unduly paid grant from the beneficiaries, and deducting the expenditure from the next interim payment application only once recovery is effective.
+2) Recovery: leaving the expenditure, for the time being in the programme, pending the outcome of proceedings to recover the unduly paid grant from the beneficiaries, and deducting the expenditure from the next application for interim payment only once recovery is effective.
+However, this option is available only as regards expenditure included in previous certified accounts.
+In the case of amounts to be recovered and included in application for interim payment during the accounting year for which the accounts are prepared, in fact, the CA has to deduct them in the accounts and reported in Appendix 8.

 Each of the two options (withdrawal or recovery) has advantages, disadvantages and implications which Member States are invited to consider.
 Immediate withdrawal of the irregular expenditure releases the respective amount of the EU funding for use in other operations immediately, but the Member State assumes with its national budget the risk of failing to recover from the beneficiary the unduly paid public funding.
 Deferring withdrawal until recovery has been effected from the beneficiary leaves less time for re-using the EU funding to other eligible operation(s), but protects the Member State financially should it be unable to recover the grant from the beneficiary after having exhausted all recoveries possibilities available through the national institutions and legal framework.